storj/docs/app/(docs)/object-mount/linux/advanced/credentials/page.md

 ### Amazon AWS S3: Using IAM Roles for EC2

 IAM Roles provide an alternative method to securely distribute AWS credentials across EC2 instances.
 These credentials can be used for accessing AWS S3.
-Refer to the 🌐 [Amazon AWS EC2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for more information.
+Refer to the AWS article 🌐 [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for more information.

 Object Mount will automatically detect IAM roles on an EC2 instance, so no further configuration is necessary.